 Restaurants, cafes, food vendors, caterers, food processing plants, home-based food businesses and other food handling-related businesses (including transport and distribution) should all apply for a Certificate of Acceptability.

-This certificate indicates that the establishment meets the necessary health and hygiene requirements to ensure the safety of the food they handle and serve to the public.
-It’s an essential step to demonstrate your commitment to food safety and to protect the health of consumers.
+This certificate indicates that the establishment meets the necessary hygiene requirements to ensure the safety of the food it handles and serves the public.
+It’s an essential step to demonstrate your commitment to food safety and to protect consumer health.

 Always check with local authorities or regulatory bodies for the most accurate and up-to-date information regarding the specific requirements and process for obtaining a Certificate of Acceptability in South Africa.